 Papers of Phoebe Emery

-This collection consists of diaries and journals which provide daily accounts of the life of Phoebe E. Emery.
+This collection consists of diaries and journals which provide daily accounts of the life of Phoebe E. Emery, particularly focused on her missionary work.

 - Emery, Phoebe, 1884-1977 (Person)